erable/damage-detection-on-maglev-rail-joints/README.md

 https://drive.google.com/drive/folders/1yJ1tL_o7IE9jc0tYLe8T7-mWGaCZHgG9?usp=sharing

+Please check the Manual.pdf to learn how to use the database.

 If you want to use this database please cite this reference:

 Wang, S.M., Jiang, G.F., Ni, Y.Q., Lu, Y., Lin, G.B., Pan, H.L., Xu, J.Q. and Hao, S. (2022),